 Academics

-We are a nature-oriented private school, following a progressive model, with mixed age classes.
+We are a nature-oriented private school with mixed age classes.

 Students in our school learn much of the same content that can be found in other schools serving the same grade levels, but our approach is different.
-We aim to spend almost half of the day outside and aim for a balanced mix of outdoor activity and academics.
-We have small mixed-age classes with dedicated instructors who are able to provide both support and challenge to each individual in the class.
-It is the students themselves who take command of their own scholarship, doing so because they have cultivated a love of learning.
+We aim to spend almost half of the day outside while providing a balanced mix of outdoor activity and academic challenge.
+Our small class sizes allow instruction to be given in a variety of ways, adaptable to each student and class mix.

 We have a dedicated Spanish instructor and rotate through other extracurriculars during the year.
 Field trips too!